aws/aws-graviton-getting-started/SIMD_and_vectorization.md

 ## Runtime detection of supported SIMD instructions

-While Arm architecture version mandate specific instructions support, certain instructions are optional for a specific version of the architecture.
+While Arm architecture version mandates specific instructions support, certain instructions are optional for a specific version of the architecture.

 For example, a cpu core compliant with Arm-v8.4 architecture must support dot-product, but dot-products are optional in Arm-v8.2 and Arm-v8.3.
 Graviton2 is Arm-v8.2 compliant, but supports both CRC and dot-product instructions.

-A developer wanting to build an application or library that can detect the supported instructions in runtime, can follow the next example:
+A developer wanting to build an application or library that can detect the supported instructions in runtime, can follow this example:

 ```
 #include<sys/auxv.h>